ansible/ansible.mcp_builder/docs/TESTING.md

 - NodeSource: Pre-configured during image build (repository setup, no Node.js installed)
 - Runtime dependencies: Go, Node.js, and `uv` are installed by the collection during `converge`
 - Ansible/Molecule: Pre-installed for testing

+### Collection Installation

+The collection is installed to `/tmp/ansible_collections/ansible/mcp_builder` inside the test container during the `prepare` step.
+This path is configured in `molecule.yml` via `ANSIBLE_COLLECTIONS_PATH` environment variable.
+The collection is copied from the mounted workspace (`/workspace/ansible.mcp_builder`) to ensure the latest code is tested.

 ## Test Coverage